 …but the 360 degrees of panoramic views of the greater Seoul metropolitan area was indeed breathtaking, in my opinion.

-I recommend taking at least a couple of hours out of your schedule to visit N Seoul Tower, factoring into account any possible lines if you arrive on a busy day.
-Feel free to allot extra time if you want to experience views of Seoul during the day, into sunset and after dark.
+I recommend taking at least a couple of hours out of your schedule to visit N Seoul Tower, factoring into account any possible queues if you arrive on a busy day.
+Feel free to allot extra time if you want to experience views of Seoul during the day, into sunset, and after dark.
 I unfortunately did not have the opportunity to stay through sunset; but if I do find myself in Seoul again, I will consider doing just that.

 N Seoul Tower